Futumakii/VE3150-1-24H-Utvikling-av-smarte-systemer/README.md

-# FinalCode
-Code Evolution and Subfolders
-1. Towerparking (Basic Version Without Debouncing and PWM):
-This version implements vertical and horizontal movements for parking and retrieval of vehicles.
-Key Features:
-Multiple floors (6) and slots (12), with status tracking using sensors.
-Basic control of the elevator and side motors for horizontal movements.
-No PWM signals for smooth motor control and no debouncing for button presses.
-Limitations:
-Without PWM, motor speed control is fixed, leading to abrupt movements.
-Lack of debouncing could result in multiple triggers for a single button press.
-Use Case: Proof of concept to demonstrate overall system capability.
-2. Vertikalbevegelse (Simplified Vertical Movement):
-Focuses solely on vertical movement for easier testing and debugging.
-Key Features:
-Only the elevator motor is controlled, allowing the elevator to move up and down between floors.
-Simplified logic for parking (moveElevatorUp()) and retrieval (moveElevatorDown()).
-Button inputs trigger the corresponding elevator movement.
-Advantages:
-Easier to test without horizontal motors or additional sensors.
-Simplified structure for debugging the elevator movement.
-Use Case: Testing the elevator functionality independently before integrating other components.
-3. UpdatedCode (Final Optimized Version):
-The last version of the code developed before the coding responsibilities were transitioned.
-Key Features:
-Integration of vertical and horizontal movements using PWM for smooth control.
-Debouncing for buttons to ensure accurate and reliable user input handling.
-Full system functionality, including sensor integration for slot availability.
-Optimized logic to prevent motor overlap (e.g., locking mechanisms during transitions).
-Role in Project: This version was the closest to the final system setup, enabling a working prototype.
-Project Contributions and Changes
-Early Development: Focused on coding the basic functionality (e.g., vertical and horizontal movements).
-Later Stages: Assisted the team (Azi) by providing ideas, setting up the physical system, and troubleshooting rather than directly coding.
-Structure and Files
-Towerparking.ino: The first-stage code for vertical and horizontal movements without debouncing or PWM.
-Vertikalbevegelse.ino: Simplified code for vertical movement testing.
-UpdatedCode.ino: The final optimized version with full functionality, including debouncing and PWM.
-Final Remarks
-This project demonstrates the evolution of an elevator parking system from a basic concept to a functional prototype.
-While the physical setup imposed some challenges, the team managed to implement a system capable of vertical and horizontal movements.
-Future improvements could include further optimization of the code and expansion to accommodate more floors and slots.
+# Elevator Parking System
+This project is about creating an elevator parking system that automates the parking of cars by moving them vertically and horizontally across multiple floors and slots.

+# Code Versions
+1. Towerparking (First Version): The basic version that controls vertical and horizontal movement but doesn’t use advanced features like PWM or debouncing.
+* What it Does:
+*   Moves the elevator vertically and cars horizontally to park or retrieve them.
+*   Tracks parking slot availability with sensors.
+* Features:
+*   Controls 6 floors and 12 parking slots (2 per floor).
+*   No PWM, so motor speed is fixed.
+*   No debouncing, which might cause buttons to act multiple times with one press.
+*   Why It’s Useful: Shows how the system can handle both vertical and horizontal movements.
+2. Vertikalbevegelse (Vertical Movement Only): A simplified version for testing only the elevator’s up and down movement.
+* What it Does:
+*  Focuses on testing the elevator movement (up and down) only.
+* Features:
+*  Simple controls for moving the elevator up or down using buttons.
+*  Does not include sensors or horizontal movement.
+*  Why It’s Useful: Makes testing and debugging the elevator easier.

+3. UpdatedCode (Final Version): The most advanced version before the coding responsibility was passed on to Azi.
+* What it Does:
+*   Combines vertical and horizontal movements with smoother motor control.
+*   Uses debouncing to ensure buttons work reliably.
+* Features:
+*   Full system functionality with PWM for smooth motor control.
+*   Checks slot availability with sensors.
+*   Prevents overlapping actions by ensuring one motor runs at a time.
+*   Why It’s Important: It was the closest version to the final working system.

+# Contributions
+* Early Work: I wrote the first versions of the code, focusing on basic features.
+* Later Stages: I helped Azi by sharing ideas, troubleshooting, and setting up the physical system.

+# Files
+* Towerparking.ino: The first version with vertical and horizontal movement, but no PWM or debouncing.
+* Vertikalbevegelse.ino: A simplified version for testing elevator movement only.
+* UpdatedCode.ino: The final version with full functionality, including PWM and debouncing.

+# Final Notes

+The project was simplified due to limitations and now supports vertical movement for one spot and floor, with room to expand.